BECOME A RAF ATHLETE

 HOW DOES THE REED ATHLETIC FUND WORK?

-Gary Reed has personally committed to donate a portion of his income to the Reed Athletics Fund to support developing athletes in the sport of track and field.
-Gary Reed retired from competitive track and field in December of 2010 and is currently a Real Estate Advisor at Gary Reed Properties in Vancouver, B.C.
+Gary Reed established the Reed Athletics Fund to support developing athletes in the sport of track and field.
+Gary retired from competitive track and field in 2010 and is currently a sales and marketing manager at A&T Ventures in Kamloops BC.

 The Reed Athletics Fund will accept applications from athletes on an on-call basis.
 These applications will be assessed according to the three following core criteria: